Dead Realm: Reception

 An early version of the game was previewed by Rock Paper Shotgun.

-While the game received positive reviews on Steam at first, most likely aided by VanossGaming's videos of him playing the game to promote it, they did not last long.
-By 2018 the reviews became extremely negative, including one that said "Dead Realm is quite literally a dead realm.
-The developers are charging £11 for an abandoned, broken, buggy mess that they have no intention of fixing."
-Other reviews said things such as "the game is just that - dead." and that it was "impossible" to play a game unless one was able to invite friends, "because no plays the game anymore."
-These scathing reviews - compounded with other issues such as lag - eventually led to the servers being shut down in 2020.
-However, the game did not officially close down until August of the same year.
-Despite this, it ended with "Mixed" reviews on Steam.
+The game initially received positive reviews on Steam, most likely due to VanossGaming's videos of him playing the game to promote it.
+By 2018 the reviews became extremely negative, with customers complaining about a high amount of software bugs, a lack of developer support, and the lack of a large playerbase making it impossible to play casually, requiring the player to have multiple friends that own the game to be able to play it.

 Controversy

 After the three YouTubers involved in production of Dead Realm (Adam Montoya, Tom Cassell, and Evan Fong) published their Let's Play videos about the game, they encountered controversy due to the fact that they did not clearly disclose their financial ties to the game, which constituted a violation of the FTC's ".com Disclosures" set of guidelines.